 - Low oxygen levels.
 Pollution flowing into the Bay feeds large algal blooms, which suck up oxygen when they die and decompose.
 The result are dead zones, which are areas of the Bay where waters do not contain healthy levels of oxygen for rockfish and other aquatic species.
 Dead zones can stress rockfish and trap them in warmer waters than they prefer, making them more susceptible to diseases like mycobacteriosis.

-- Climate Change.
+- Climate change.
 Changes in water temperature and rainfall patterns are a growing concern for the Chesapeake’s striped bass population.
+More than 60% of striped bass coastwide are spawned in Chesapeake Bay, making it the primary nursery habitat.
 Warmer waters may be leading to reduced spawning success while also increasing stress and reducing the growth of young striped bass.

 - Handling stress from recreational fishing.
 Due to stress and injuries, nine percent of rockfish released alive die on average, resulting in millions of dead fish each year.
 This is an area where recreational anglers can be an important part of restoration efforts.